BLOG ARTICLE

 How Do Stablecoins Work?
 Understanding the Types

-Fiat-Collateralized Stablecoins (e.g., USDT, USDC, BUSD)
+Fiat-Collateralized Stablecoins (e.g., USDT, USDC, PYUSD)

 Fiat-backed stablecoins are the most popular type.
-They’re tied in a 1:1 ratio to traditional currencies like the U.S. dollar and the Euro, typically deriving their value and stability from reserves held in regulated financial institutions.
+They're tied in a 1:1 ratio to traditional currencies like the U.S. dollar and the Euro, typically deriving their value and stability from reserves held in regulated financial institutions.
+Under the GENIUS Act, U.S.-licensed fiat-backed stablecoin issuers are now required to maintain 100% reserve backing with liquid assets such as U.S. dollars or short-term Treasury securities, and to publish monthly public disclosures of reserve composition.

 For example, USD Coin (USDC) gets its value and stability from U.S. dollars and cash equivalents like U.S. Treasury securities stored in facilities such as The Bank of New York Mellon.
+Together, USDT and USDC account for approximately 83% of total stablecoin market capitalization, making fiat-collateralized coins by far the dominant type.

 Crypto-Collateralized Stablecoins (e.g., DAI)